-The AS1 is no filament dryer.
-It will dry material only over a very long time of several days.
-The AS1 is intended to use as storage and feeding device for predried or freshly opened filaments.
-Please note that all our materials will ship in aluminum bags with a lot of dessiccant.
-You can put this material in the AS1 WITHOUT predrying.
-If you receive any material in transparent plastic bags with only a small sachet of desiccant, we recommend to predry it before printing or putting it in the AS1.
+The DryBox EZ is intended to use as a storage and feeding device for predried or freshly opened filaments.
+Please note that all our materials will ship in aluminum bags with a lot of desiccants.
+You can put this material into the DryBox EZ WITHOUT pre-drying.

-The Long Answer: Some material will bind water between their molecules – similar like your clothes in the washing machine.
+The Long Answer: Some materials will bind water between their molecules – similar to your clothes in the washing machine.
 When the plastic is heated inside the nozzle, the water inside the plastic will vaporize and expand.
 This causes uneven extrusion and unhappy printing experiences.
 This will happen with materials like TPU or ABS.
-It will get even worse when the water is starting to damage the molecular structure of the plastic – called hydrolisis.
-This alters the pyhsical properties of the plastic, making it behave more like a fluid inside the nozzle.
-In worst cases this will make printing an impossible endevour.
+It will get even worse when the water is starting to damage the molecular structure of the plastic – called hydrolysis.
+This alters the physical properties of the plastic, making it behave more like fluid inside the nozzle.
+In worst cases this will make printing an impossible endeavor.
 Sometimes it just makes the properties of your finished parts worse, like making them bear less load than intended.

 Soluble Support Material | VXL Filaments

 Yes, you can.
-You can use it for casting but also for making composite parts but wrapping carbon or glass fibers around the mold and fixing it with a duromer.
+You can use it for casting but also for making composite parts by wrapping carbon or glass fibers around the mold and fixing it with a duromer.

 VXL is different from any other support material you may have tried before.
-Its chemical composition differs particularly from that of water-soluble materials such as PVA, BVA, and PVOH.
-You can use VXL as support material for almost every model material out there.* It will adhere well to your model materials and also effectively prevents your parts from warping.
-For more information, I recommend you to read our article: 6 Unique Properties of VXL Soluble Support Material
+Its chemical composition differs particularly from that of water-soluble materials such as PVA/PVOH and BVOH.
+You can use VXL as support material for almost every model material out there.* It will adhere well to your model materials and it also effectively prevents your parts from warping.

 *except PP, PLA

-You can easily replace the propeller of the EasyWash EW1.
+You can easily replace the propeller of the Vortex EZ.
 Just loosen the screw holding the propeller and carefully remove the old one.
 Put on the new propeller and tighten it with the screw – it is easy as that!
-You will find replacement propellers in our Amazon store after the sales-launch of EasyWash EW1.

 To solve PVA warm agitated water works best.
-That said, although we have specially developed the EW1 to work best with VXL support material, it handles PVA pretty well.
+That said, although we have specially developed the Vortex EZ to work best with VXL support material, it handles PVA pretty well.

-We highly recommend to use the basket when dissolving your parts.
-Not only does it speed up dissolving time, it also keeps you part safe from hitting the propellers.
+We highly recommend using the basket when dissolving your parts.
+Not only does it speed up dissolving time, but it also keeps your part safe from hitting the propellers.
 This eventually damages the propeller or your printed part.

-How hot can the EW1 heat the fluid inside?
+How hot can the Vortex EZ heat the fluid inside?
 How long does it take to reach the temperature?
 How much power does it draw when keeping the fluid warm?

-The EW1 is equipped with a potent heater element.
-It’s electronically and mechanically limited to a fluid temperature of 85°C. When filled to the max with about 40 Liters, it will reach 85 °C in just under 2 hours.
+The Vortex EZ is equipped with a potent heater element.
+It’s electronically and mechanically limited to a fluid temperature of 85°C. When filled to the max with about 38 liters, it will reach 85 °C in just under 2 hours.
 When the temperature is reached, power consumption drops significantly.
-You can find more details on power consumption here after we launched sales on the EasyWash EW1.
+You can find more details on power consumption here after we launched sales on the Vortex EZ.

 Be the first to know when our sales windows open – subscribe to our newsletter at the bottom of this page.